 See the ECB "Guidance to banks on non-performing loans", March 2017; "Addendum to the ECB Guidance to banks on non-performing loans: supervisory expectations for prudential provisioning of non-performing exposures", March 2018; and "Communication on supervisory coverage expectations for NPEs", August 2019.

-This will be the object of further discussion in the paragraph on the "Risk mitigation" dimension.
+4 This is discussed further in the paragraph on the "risk mitigation" dimension.